Watch The Cure debut new song 'Another Happy Birthday' on North American tour

 ‘And Nothing Is Forever’ was then debuted in Sweden, before Polish fans were introduced to ‘I Can Never Say Goodbye’.
 A fifth new track, ‘A Fragile Thing’, was then performed in Italy.

-Back in May band’s North American tour faced logistical problems before it even started.
+Back in May, the band’s North American tour faced logistical problems before it even started.
 The Cure initially said that tickets for the US tour will not be “transferable” to minimise resale and “keep prices at face value”.

 Live Nation’s CEO later addressed the ticketing controversy and rising gig prices during a podcast interview.